 The Companies (Amendment) Bill 2019 was passed by the Lok Sabha recently.
 It introduced some changes to the Companies Act 2013.
-It amends the laws related to the Indian companies.
+It amends the laws related to Indian companies.

 In this article, you can read the salient features of the Companies Act 2013 and its comparison with the older Companies Act 1956, for the IAS exam.
-Aspirants can also download the Companies Act 2013 notes PDF from the link provided in the end of the article.
+Aspirants can also download the Companies Act 2013 notes PDF from the link provided at the end of the article.

 Companies Act 2013